 (o) other functions given to the Department CEO under this or another Act.

-(2) The conferral of a function on the Department CEO does not override any other written law that relates to or affects the function and in particular subsection (1)(g) has effect subject to the provisions of the State Supply Commission Act 1991 and the Public Works Act 1902.
+(2) The conferral of a function on the Department CEO does not override any other written law that relates to or affects the function and in particular subsection (1)(g) has effect subject to the provisions of the Procurement Act 2020.

-(3) The Department CEO must have the written agreement of the Minister for Works before commissioning and delivering a capital work or maintenance work under subsection (1)(g).

-(4) The Minister for Works may by order exempt a work, or class of work, from the operation of subsection (3).

-(5) An exemption may be unconditional or on specified conditions.

-(6) An order under subsection (4) may be amended or revoked by the Minister for Works.

-(7) In this section —

-Minister for Works means —

-(a) the Minister administering the Public Works Act 1902; or

-(b) a person to whom the Minister has delegated any of the Minister’s powers or duties under the Public Works Act 1902 section 5A.
+[Section 20 amended: No. 24 of 2020 s.
+64.]

 21. Powers of Department CEO

 The Department CEO may do anything necessary or convenient for the performance of the Department CEO’s functions under this Act.